prem9/CMPE-131-G12-Project/README.md

 # Capabilities:
 Sloth Mail has eight functionalities implemented.
 They are as follows:

 - User Login
 - Logout
 - Create User
 - Delete User
-- create a list
+- Create a List
 - Send an email
-- delete an email
+- Customize Profile
-- send a message
+- Send a message
+- Resetting Password
+- Light/Dark Mode
+- Clock Timer

 # Contributions
 Pull requests are currently not being accepted from the public.